LawRato

 As per Section 41 of the Indian Divorce Act, of 1869, the courts have the right to make decisions regarding the custody, education, and maintenance of Christian children.
 It is up to the discretion of the court keeping in mind the welfare and best interest of the child.
 The court can even deny custody to both parents if they are unable to give the proper opportunity to the child to grow both mentally and physically.

-Fathers have equal rights as mothers while obtaining custody of the child.
+Child Custody before 5 years Generally, the custody of a child below the age of 5 is given to the mother.
+However, in certain circumstances, where the mother is proving to be an unfit parent, the court shows discretion while granting custody.
+However, according to the law commission report (no.257), equal rights are granted to parents while assuming custody under Hindu law.
+Under Muslim law, the custody of a child is with the mother in the case of a boy, until he has attained the age of 7 years and in the case of a girl, until she has attained the age of majority or puberty.
+Father's Right in Child Custody Fathers have equal rights as mothers while obtaining custody of the child.
 Earlier, mothers are given more preference while granting custodial rights.
 However, with the changing mindset, the court grants equal rights to both parents.
-The visitation rights of unmarried fathers often depend on their relationship with the child, any history of child abuse, drug, and alcohol use, and other such factors.
+The visitation rights of an unmarried father often depends on their relationship with the child, any history of child abuse, drug, and alcohol use, and other such factors.
 While the court recognizes visitation rights, mothers are still preferred for granting custody.
 To get custody of a child, an unmarried father would likely need to show that the mother is unfit to raise the child and/or that he has been the child's primary caregiver.
+Mother's Right in Child Custody Initially, the mother had the primary custodial rights over the child.
+However, for the court to grant the mother custodial rights, she must present herself as a fit parent.

-What is the law on Custody of Child above 7 years of age in India?
+What is the Law on Custody of Child above 7 years of Age in India?

-How can a guardian get Child Custody?
+How can a Guardian get Child Custody?

 Non-parent custody is granted only under certain circumstances and through specific procedures.
-The court only grants custody to a nonparent when it is satisfied that the child will not be harmed and it is in the best interest of the child.
+The court only grants custody to a nonparent only when the welfare of the child is assured and the court is satisfied that the child will not be harmed.
+There are two primary ways to file for custody of a child that is biologically not your own:

 1. Guardianship - The first method is through guardianship, i.e. parents give written consent to non-parents to give them custody of the child.
 Consent guardianship is not possible if one parent disagrees with it.

-To grant Non-parent custody, the court must be satisfied -
+To grant non-parent custody, the court must be satisfied -

 • That they have a long-standing relationship with the child and are fully capable of substituting for the parents in caring for the child.

-• That it would be in the interest of the child’s welfare to give his/her custody to the non-parent, and also that it would prove to be detrimental to the child if he/she were left with the original parent(s) willing to retain the custody.
+• That it would be in the best interest of the child's welfare to give his/her custody to the non-parent, and also that it would prove to be detrimental to the child if he/she were left with the original parent(s) willing to retain the custody.

-One of the following criteria applies:
+In such scenarios, one of the following criteria applies:

 • One of the child's legal parents is deceased.